QuantitativeCriticismLab/DICES-2025-Ovid-Speech/README.md

 ### 2. `fig_11_1`

-The `fig_11_1` directory contains the data and code for reproducing Figure 11.1, which presents sentence length and relative-clause fraction across narrative epic.
+The `fig_11_1` directory contains the data and code for reproducing Figure 11.1, which considers sentence length and relative clause fraction across narrative epic.

 * `epic_violin.m` produces the violin plot.
 * `scatter_met.m` produces the scatterplot.

 ### 3. `table_11_2`

-The `table_11_2` directory contains the data for reproducing Table 11.2, which reports stylometric differences between the speeches of Ajax and Ulysses.
+The `table_11_2` directory contains the data for reproducing Table 11.2, which reports stylometric differences between the speeches of Ajax and Ulysses in _Met_.
+13. ___

 ### 4. `fig_11_2`

 The `fig_11_2` directory contains the data and code for reproducing Figure 11.2 and the classification analysis described on p.
 261 of the chapter.

-* `plots.m` produces the violin plot of interrogative-sentence frequency across the speeches.
+* `plots.m` produces the violin plot of interrogative sentence frequency across the speeches.
-* `Ovid_speech_classification.ipynb` contains the code for training and evaluating the random forest classifier.
+* `Ovid_speech_classification.ipynb` contains the code for training and evaluating the random forest classifier for speaker gender.